joejohnston203/binned_stan_analysis/README.md

   preprocessing

-    shapegenerator.py: Generates the shape of signals and backgrounds using inputs from a .yaml file, then stores the shapes and other information about the signals and backgrounds in the data directory.
+    shape_fakedata_generator.py: Can generates the shape of signals and backgrounds using inputs from a .yaml file, then stores the shapes of the signals and backgrounds in the data directory.
 Informational outputs, such as plots of each background shape, can optionally be generated and stored.

-    datageneartor.py: Uses the generated shapes and inputs from a .yaml config file to generate fake data.
+The generated shapes and inputs from a .yaml config file can then be used to generate fake data.

   data